 - Sexual Harassment and Assault (Title IX) and Student Code of Conduct violations, which should be referred to the Associate Dean of Student Development.

 Immediate threats to the College community.
-Please refer to the Emergency Response Guide, for more information on how to manage an emergency.
+Please refer to the Crisis Management Guide, for more information on how to manage an emergency.

-The purpose of SART is to consider each risk case from multiple lenses, assess the level of potential risk to the student and/or others, and triage by connecting students to appropriate resources.
+The purpose of BIT is to consider each risk case from multiple lenses, assess the level of potential risk to the student and/or others, and triage by connecting students to appropriate resources.

 Meet the Team